 Figure 12 compares the performance of Progol on this problem.
-Progol is not able to derive the theory shown in Figure 11 due to its limitations for learning recursive theories and predicate invention.
-The only hypothesis derivable by Progol is $buildWall(A, B) \leftarrow fetch(A, C), putOnTop(C, B)$ , which only tells how to build a wall out of one single brick.
-Given that training and test examples are dominated by stable walls with more than one brick, Progol's hypothesis has default accuracy in Figure 12.
+Progol is not able to derive the theory shown in Fig. 11 due to its limitations for learning recursive theories and predicate invention.
+The only hypothesis derivable by Progol is $buildWall(A, B) \leftarrow fetch(A, C), putOnTop(C, B)$, which only tells how to build a wall out of one single brick.
+Given that training and test examples are dominated by stable walls with more than one brick, Progol's hypothesis has default accuracy in Fig. 12.

-5.2 East-West trains
+5.2 East-west trains

 In this section we demonstrate that the Dyadic representation considered in this paper is sufficient for learning typical ILP problems and show the advantage of Metagol when predicate invention and recursion learning is required.
-In particular we use Metagol to discover logic programs for classifying Michalskistyle east-west trains from a machine learning competition [25,26].
-This competition was based on a classification problem first proposed by Larson and Michalski [21] which has been regarded as a classical machine learning problem and many real-world problems (e.g. non-determinate learning of chemical properties from atom and bond descriptions) can be mapped to Michalski's trains problem.
+In particular we use Metagol to discover logic programs for classifying Michalski-style east-west trains from a machine learning competition (Michie 1994; Michie et al. 1994).
+This competition was based on a classification problem first proposed by Larson and Michalski (1977) which has been regarded as a classical machine learning problem and many real-world problems (e.g. non-determinate learning of chemical properties from atom and bond descriptions) can be mapped to Michalski's trains problem.